 14. Trivia Night

-This is a fun date night idea if you have been together for many years or if you are in a relationship that you’d like to see last.
+This is a fun Valentine's day date ideas if you have been together for many years or if you are in a relationship that you’d like to see last.

 You can ask each other as many questions as you want in many different categories.
 They can be personal or not.
 Either way, it is a great way to learn about each other’s interests.